 Energy savings with controls

-Using a TPI thermostat together with TRVs can reduce energy usage by up to 53%.
+Using an on/off load compensating thermostat together with TRVs can reduce energy usage by up to 53%.

 Turning your room thermostat down by one degree can potentially save £85 - £90 and 310kg - 360kg carbon dioxide per year (Energy Savings Trust Report)